z226/covid-19-data/scripts/scripts/vaccinations/README.md

 Countries are given from least to most recently updated.
 </details>

-#### Which missing haven't been updated that much?
+#### Which countries have been updated few times?
 <details closed>
 <summary>Show</summary>
-Get the list of countries least updated:
+Get the list of countries least updated (in absolute counts):

 ```
 $ cowid-vax-track countries-least-updated